MUSS: Multilevel Subset Selection for Relevance and Diversity: Experiments

 \section{Experiments}

 The goals of our experiments have been to (i) test whether the proposed \modelname{} can be useful in practical applications; (ii) understand the impact of different components of our method, and (iii) understand scalability and parameter sensitivity of the proposed approach.
 Item recommendation and retrieval-augmented generation are among the most prominent applications of our subset selection problem.
 In the next two sections, we consider these applications, and compare \modelname{} with a number of baselines.
+We use the Euclidean distance throughout the experiments.

-\textbf{Baselines.} We consider the following methods for the task of high quality and diverse subset selection: random selection, \textsc{k-dpp} \cite{kulesza2011k}, clustering-based selection, \mmr{} as per Algorithm~\ref{alg:mmr}, and the distributed selection method called \dgds{} \cite{ghadiri2019distributed}.
+\textbf{Baselines.} We consider the following methods for the task of high quality and diverse subset selection: random selection, \textsc{k-dpp} \citep{kulesza2011k}, clustering-based selection, \mmr{} as per Algorithm~\ref{alg:mmr}, and the distributed selection method called \dgds{} \citep{ghadiri2019distributed}.
 We do not consider RL baselines here because we focus on selection methods that are potentially scalable, and also can be easily incorporated within existing ML systems.
 RL-based selection approaches require setting up a feedback loop and defining rewards which might not be trivial in a given ML application.

 Key differences between \dgds{} and \modelname{} are that (i) we propose clustering rather than random partitioning, (ii) we select a subset of clusters, rather than using all of them (iii) in the final selection, \modelname{} takes into account the top $k$ highest quality items while \dgds{} does not.
 To understand the impact of these differences, we introduce two additional variations of our method.
 First, in ``\modelname{} (rand.A)'', we perform clustering, but pick $m$ clusters at random rather than using greedy selection.
 Second, in ``\modelname{} (rand.B)'', we perform random partitioning instead of clustering, but otherwise follow our Algorithm~\ref{alg:multilevel}.